harvester/harvesterhci.io/kb/2024-07-22/harvester_cluster_shutdown_and_restart.md

 :::info important

-Write down the information of those nodes like name, ip, and the leader.
+Write down the information of those nodes like name, IP, and the leader.
 Ideally give them a sequence like 1, 2, 3.

 :::